 FOR IMMEDIATE RELEASE

-IS CANCER DUE TO BAD GENES OR JUST BAD LUCK?
+Discussing the Roots of Cancer at Free Town Hall

-April 6th Community Talk Offers Cancer Insight From Recognized Oncologist
+Community Town Hall Event Offers Insight of what causes cancer from a recognized local oncologist

-What: Regional Cancer Care Associates LLC – Central Jersey Division is hosting a talk for the local community on Wednesday, April 6 from 7:00-8:30 p.m. at the East Brunswick Public Library.
-Michael J. Nissenblatt, MD is speaking at the event, which addresses concerns and questions about what causes cancer and how we can avoid it.
-This event is presented in association with the Just For the Health of It!
-Initiative.
+What: Regional Cancer Care Associates LLC – Central Jersey Division is hosting a community town hall event on Wednesday, April 6 from 7:00-8:30 p.m. at the East Brunswick Public Library.
+Michael J. Nissenblatt, MD, a board certified internist and oncologist will be speaking about what causes cancer, whether it’s due to family history or lifestyle choices and if there’s anything people can do to prevent having cancer.
+The event is being is presented in association with the Just For the Health of It!
+Initiative, designed to (include info about the inititative and what they’re aiming to do.

 Who: Regional Cancer Care Associates LLC – Central Jersey Division (RCCA-CJD) is a division of Regional Cancer Care Associates, the largest network of cancer care practices in the state.
 RCCA-CJD is comprised of board certified hematologists, oncologists and nurse practitioners that specialize in the diagnosis and treatment of cancer and blood disorders.
 Dr. Nissenblatt is board certified in internal medicine and medical oncology and has been treating patients in the Central New Jersey community for over 25 years.